Protecting Penned Animals from Fire Ants

 Fire ants are a nuisance.
 People who come into contact with ant mounds or sources that have attracted ants can suffer multiple stings that can be medically serious (see Medical Problems and Treatment Considerations for the Red Imported Fire Ant).

-Occasionally, foraging ants are attracted to the moisture associated with newly born or hatching animals, stinging them repeatedly and, occasionally, killing them (see Diagnosing and Treating Animals for Red Imported Fire Ant Injury).
-Ants are also attracted to electrical and utility units and can cause equipment failure in cages with heating elements or lights (see Managing Red Imported Fire Ants in Electrical Equipment and Utility Housings).
+Occasionally, foraging ants are attracted to the moisture associated with newly born or hatching animals, stinging them repeatedly and, occasionally, killing them.
+Ants are also attracted to electrical and utility units and can cause equipment failure in cages with heating elements or lights (see Considerations for the Development of Community-Wide Red Imported Fire Ant Management).

 Attraction to Manure And Feed